mingogo/LunchAdvisor/README.md

 # LunchAdvisor@RSC

-A personal project to advise where to eat for lunch for RSC folks :))
+A personal project based on Yelp API.
+It's sole purpose is to advise where to eat for lunch :))

 mteng